pandusudo/simple-dashboard/README.md

 ### Session Table

 Store data related to user session to keep track of user session history.
+By default, user sessions is set to expire after 5 minutes.
+If a session expires, the app will automatically generate a new session for the user.
+However, it's important to note that session generation is restricted to authentication sessions that endure for 30 days.
+As long as the authentication session remains active and has not expired, the possibility of generating new sessions persists.

 - **Relationships:**
   - Many-to-One with `User` table: Many sessions belong to one user.

 ### UserToken Table

 Store data related to email verification token including the active status and expiry date.
+Email verification tokens have a default expiration period of 30 minutes.

 - **Relationships:**
   - Many-to-One with `User` table: Many tokens belong to one user.